Here’s to the Power of the People to Demand Truth and Fairness from Media

 We also need people who can analyze social media patterns — perhaps a Democratic version of Cambridge Analytica, the big data analysis company that is credited with doing the social media marketing for Trump.

 Just over a week ago, Donald Trump gathered members of the world's press before him and told them they were liars.
 "The…www.theguardian.com

-Reader, whatever you do to deal with political problems in our society, I suggest you not spend much time trying to convert Trump supporters to progressivism — unless you see signs that this is actually working.
-For most progressives, trying to convert Trump supporters turns out to be a giant waste of time, and a big energy drain, as I explain in this essay here.
+Whatever we do to deal with political problems in our society, I suggest that most of us not spend much time trying to convert Trump supporters to progressivism — unless we see signs that this is actually working.
+For most progressives, trying to convert Trump supporters turns out to be a giant waste of time and a big energy drain, as I explain in this essay here.

 For years now, progressives have seen one article after another in various publications, about how to talk to…medium.com

 For more analysis of how media affects politics, and how media can act more responsibly and save itself from being devoured by partisan politics, see my previous article about this here:

 David Roberts recently wrote a fascinating description of the position of mainstream media within the context of tribal…medium.com